 There are limits on how much you will pay over a year, or over your lifetime:

-These figures are updated twice a year, in March and September.
+These figures are also updated twice a year, in March and September.

 Our fees are very competitive and completely open and transparent.
-There are no hidden costs to you, no surprise add-ons.
+There are no hidden costs to you, and definitely no surprise add-ons.
 Meeting your needs is our priority.